About Ellinor D’Melon

 Ellinor D’Melon was born to Cuban parents in Jamaica and started to learn the violin at the age of two.
 Still only eighteen, she has performed widely, including under the baton of respected maestros, such as Zubin Mehta, Vladimir Spivakov, Jaime Martin, and Zakhar Bron, among others.
 Concert engagements have taken her to many prestigious concert halls, such as the Berliner Philharmonie, Mariinsky Theatre Concert Hall, National Auditorium in Madrid, Concertgebouw in Amsterdam, Cologne Philharmonie, Tonhalle Zurich, Sala Verdi Milano, Baltic Hall in Gdansk, and many others.

-Future seasons include performances with the Real Filharmonía de Galicia and Orquesta Sinfoníca de Navarra in Spain, and her Chilean debut with the Orquesta Sinfoníca Nacional de Chile.
+Future seasons include performances with the Real Filharmonía de Galicia and Orquesta Sinfoníca de Navarra in Spain, and debuts with Ireland’s RTÉ National Symphony Orchestra, and the Orquesta Sinfoníca Nacional de Chile.
+She also returns to the UK to perform with pianist Isata Kanneh-Mason in London’s Kings Place.

 Since 2011 Ellinor studies at the Reina Sofia School of Music with Professor Zakhar Bron, where she holds the Helena Revoredo and Albeniz Foundation Scholarships, and joined the Zakhar Bron Academy in 2013.